amacgregor/allanmacgregor/src/pages/articles/2020-11-02---circuit-breaker-pattern-in-elixir/index.md

 ```
 **file**: [lib/circuit_breaker/api/switch.ex](https://github.com/amacgregor/circuit_breaker_example/blob/main/lib/circuit_breaker/api/switch.ex)

-For implementing our circuit breaker we could use the `gen_statem` behaivour directly or in this case leverage the **GenStateMachine** package which give us tracking, error reporting and will work with the supervision tree.
+For implementing our circuit breaker we could use the `gen_statem` behavior directly or in this case leverage the **GenStateMachine** package which gives us tracking, error reporting and will work with the supervision tree.

 The first two functions we added are:

-- `start_link`: will start the circuit breaker with initial state and an specific name.
+- `start_link`: will start the circuit breaker with an initial state and a specific name.
 - `get_positions`: this is our public client api that wraps around the **Github Jobs** adapter we just built.

 An important thing to note here is the first line: